 For those who wish to attend a meeting in-person, seating in the Council Chambers will be arranged to accommodate physical distancing (chairs placed 6 feet apart).
-As of July 25, face masks will be required as per the governor's executive order, but note that if you are commenting during the meeting and are wearing a face mask, you will be asked to remove your mask while speaking.
+Face masks will be required as per the governor's executive order, but note that if you are commenting during the meeting and are wearing a face mask, you will be asked to remove your mask while speaking.

 All advisory commission meetings will follow the same protocol as the City Council meetings until further notice.
 Neighborhood meetings will continue to be held virtually only or using a hybrid in-person/virtual model until further notice.

 On Dec.
 16, Gov. Tim Walz extended the pause of certain activities to slow the spread of COVID-19.
 The pause will have the most impact on parks and recreation facilities and programs.
 The city will continue sending announcements and changes to all current city services, meetings and operations if/when they are deemed necessary.

 Registered participants of programs impacted by Executive Order 20-99 will be contacted by Parks and Recreation staff.
 Questions should be directed to Woodbury Parks and Recreation at 651-714-3583 or email@example.com.

 Outdoor Ice Rinks

 All outdoor rinks at Ojibway, Colby Lake, Shawnee Park and Kargel Parks are open.
 Warming houses will not be open due to the pandemic.
 Benches will be placed near the rink for users.
 New user-controlled rink lights have been installed at each rink and may be used from 4:30 to 10 p.m.